Thailand Digital Nomad Visa Guide (2024)

 These documents have to be submitted at Thailand embassies, consulates, or The Immigration Bureau in Bangkok

-What documents do you need for LTR visas?
+What documents do I need for LTR visas?

 • A copy of the identification page in your passport,